 The CRMHA provides game jerseys for each player.
 This equipment may be worn for games only.
+Further, only CRMHA approved jerseys will be worn at games, whether at home, away, or at a tournament.
 The CRMHA has a selection of goalie equipment available to teams and individual goalies to borrow for the season.